deoluoyinlola/microservices-demo/README.md

   ![check_with_kubectl](docs/check_with_kubectl.png)
   - Then check the application on the browser through frontend service which serve as entry point
   - By runnning ```kubectl get svc``` to get the address expose externally.
 Remember I use NodePort as serviceType.
+  - I copied the frontendservice name, then run the command; ```minikube service frontendservice```
-  - Copy and paste the address on the browser.
+  - Then again copy and paste the address on the browser.
 It should display similar image below if all things went well

 ![online_boutique-landing](docs/boutique-app-1.png)
 ![online_boutique-2](docs/boutique-app-2.png)